nycpivot/pcf-workshop-dotnet/labs/pcf-workshop-dotnet-core-lab04-before/README.md

             })
             .Build();

+	This code is used when configuration values should be read from settings files compiled with the code.
+	It will be shortly, however, that appsettings can be overriden from other configuration sources.

-5. In the About action of HomeController, add the following code to capture the environment value from appsettings.json.
+5. In the About action of HomeController, uncomment the following line to get the value from the appsettings file.

 		ViewData["Environment"] = this.config["Environment"];

-6. Replace the ViewData["Message"] line in the About.cshtml view with the following.
+6. Uncomment the following line in the About.cshtml view.

 		<h3>Lab 4 @ViewData["Environment"]</h3>